 If you like your jazz served with a well-made martini, then M Lounge (1520 S. Wabash Ave.) is your kind of place.
 This sleek, stylish bar is more of a neighborhood hangout than a tourist attraction, but its dimly lit, welcoming atmosphere attracts visitors from far and wide as well, and on weekends it can get crowded.
 M Lounge features live jazz Tuesdays and Wednesdays, and the martinis really are excellent.
 Phone (312) 447-0201.

 Wicker Park/BucktownAlthough a little gritty in places, the melting pot neighborhood of Wicker Park/Bucktown sets the stage for Chicago's bohemian scene, complete with hipsters, trendy restaurants and chic boutiques.
-Nightlife haunts are mostly laid-back, with a myriad of options to choose from depending on your mood.
+Nightlife haunts are mostly laid-back, with a myriad of choices of what to do, depending on your mood.

 To linger and sip an artfully crafted cocktail, duck into The Violet Hour (1520 N. Damen Ave.).
 If a line hasn't yet formed at the otherwise inconspicuous entrance, look for the slightest hint of a door in a blank wall that sometimes features a mural; there is no sign.
 Master mixologists create one-of-a-kind concoctions with top-notch ingredients in this intimate speakeasy.
 Phone (773) 252-1500.